Isalia20/Advanced-Algorithms-and-Data-Structures/SkipLists/README.md

 ### SkipList vs BST Range Query Performance

-This chart shows the performance difference between SkipList and BST for range query(for example print all numbers from X to Y which exist in SkipList/BST)
+This chart shows the performance difference between SkipList and BST for range query(for example print all numbers from X to Y which exist in SkipList/BST).
+We can see that performance for both data structures are almost(if not totally) identical.

 ![SkipList vs BST Range Query Performance](comparison_pictures/BST_SkipList_Range_Query.png)